-In 2011, the Ukrainian team led by Ivan ArtStyle Antonov won against EHOME at the first championship in Cologne.
-The EU side earned a record million dollars for that time.
-Then NAVI played twice in a row in the finals of The International – against Invictus Gaming and Alliance – but they could not win the second Aegis.
+In 2011, the Ukrainian team, led by Ivan ArtStyle Antonov, won against EHOME at the first championship in Cologne.
+The EU side earned a record million dollars at the time.
+NAVI then played twice in a row in the finals of The International – against Invictus Gaming and Alliance – but they could not win a second Aegis.

 Series of poor results

 After several years of dominating the professional scene, NAVI’s results have deteriorated dramatically.
-The team began a series of reshuffles, but none of them helped the to return to the top.
-In 2015 and 2016, the Ukrainian club was one of the first to leave The International, and on TI7 and TI8, NAVI players could not even progress through regional qualifiers.
+The team began a series of reshuffles, but none helped them to return to the top.
+In 2015 and 2016, the Ukrainian club was among the first to leave The International, and at TI7 and TI8, NAVI players could not even progress through regional qualifiers.

-Due to unsatisfactory results, the lineup was reassembled several times almost from scratch , until the managers selected an optimal roster.
+Due to unsatisfactory results, the lineup was reassembled several times almost from scratch , until the managers hit upon an optimal roster.
 This year, there is some hope for the EU side.
-After a long break, fans will finally see their favorite club on The International 2019.
+After a long break, fans will finally see their favorite club at The International 2019.

-According to Esports Earnings, Natus Vincere’s Dota 2 lineups earned more than $ 4.1 million.
-It is a million more than the sum of the prize money of the most successful CS: GO team.
+According to Esports Earnings, Natus Vincere’s Dota 2 lineups have earned more than $4.1 million.
+This is a million more than the sum of the prize money of the most successful CS: GO team.
 If NAVI performs well in China, this gap can widen.
-The TI9 prize pool has already exceeded $ 30 million and has become the largest in the history of eSports.
-However, it’s too early to talk about the club’s claims to win in Shanghai.
+The TI9 prize pool has already exceeded $30 million and has become the largest in the history of eSports.
+However, it’s too early to talk about the club’s claims to victory in Shanghai.

 Road to Success

-Before the start of the 2018/2019 season, Danil “Dendi” Ishutin , who played for NAVI for almost eight years, left the team.
+Before the start of the 2018/2019 season, Danil “Dendi” Ishutin , who had played for NAVI for almost eight years, left the team.
 Akbar “SoNNeikO” Butaev returned to the position of captain.
-Meanwhile, Idan “MagicaL” Vardanyan, Evgeny “Blizzy Pu” and Evgeny Chuvash “Makarov” became newcomers .
-In addition to the roster, the management also changed the coach – instead of Alexander XBOCT Dashkevich, Andrei Mag Chipenko was invited to take on the role.
+Meanwhile, Idan “MagicaL” Vardanyan, Evgeny “Blizzy Pu,” and Evgeny Chuvash “Makarov” came on as newcomers.
+In addition to the new roster, the management also changed their coach – instead of Alexander XBOCT Dashkevich, Andrei Mag Chipenko was invited to take on the role.

-The new composition couldn’t qualify for The Kuala Lumpur Major, yet made its way to the Swedish Major DreamLeague Season 10.
-In Stockholm, NAVI came in second, losing to the Tigers in a tense final series 2: 3.
-After that, the Butaeva team showed a strong game at MegaFon Winter Clash.
-Where they coped with Virtus.pro and PSG.LGD, but lost to Team Liquid in the grand final.
+This new composition couldn’t qualify for The Kuala Lumpur Major, but made its way to the Swedish Major DreamLeague Season 10.
+In Stockholm, NAVI came in second, losing to the Tigers in a tense final series 2-3.
+After that, the Butaeva team showed a strong game at the MegaFon Winter Clash, where they dealt with Virtus.pro and PSG.LGD, but lost to Team Liquid in the grand final.

 Road to TI9

-DreamLeague Season 11 was the only major Dota Pro Circuit this season, where Natus Vincere made it to the main event.
-The team finished it in 13th-16th place with 3: 6 stats on the cards – it beat Chaos , but lost to Evil Geniuses, Vici Gaming and J. Storm.
+DreamLeague Season 11 was the only major Dota Pro Circuit this season where Natus Vincere made it to the main event.
+The team finished in 13th-16th place with a 3-6 record on the cards – they beat Chaos, but lost to Evil Geniuses, Vici Gaming, and J. Storm.
 In April, the team visited the non-DPC competition ESL One Mumbai 2019.
-The team took third place, but this did not stop the side to make reshuffles.
-After Butaev’s return, the roster left Chuvash, and Bakyt Zayac Emilzhanova took his place.
+There, they took third place, but this did not stop them from making further reshuffles.
+After Butaev’s return, the roster dropped Chuvash, and Bakyt Zayac Emilzhanova took his place.

-Even with the unwanted change the side qualified for the TI9 in brilliant style and would love to replicate their form on the main stage.
+Even with this unwanted change, NAVI qualified for the TI9 in brilliant style and would love to replicate their early form on the main stage.